lite-xl/lite-xl-plugin-manager/README.md

 Releases forthcoming, should be available on Windows, Mac, Linux and FreeBSD.

+Also contains a plugin_manager.lua plugin to integrate the binary with lite in the form of an easy-to-use GUI.

 ## Quickstart

 If you have a C compiler, and `git`, and want to compile from scratch, you can do: